Toyota Territory Off-Roaders Association (TTORA)

 I also had some 130 Watt ProComp Explorer Stainless 6" Driving Lights that a friend gave to me before moving off to Cali.

-When I got these parts collected, I went down to wakkjobb's shop and He and I spent the weekend and so that bumper would fit nicely on my truck and could accomidate the winch and the offroad driving lights:
+When I got these parts collected, I went down to wakkjobb's shop and He and I spent the weekend :saw: and :welder: so that bumper would fit nicely on my truck and could accomidate the winch and the offroad driving lights:

 Then when I got it home I added the finishing touches, some OEM fog light switches, one is for the offroad driving lights and the other will be for a future rock light install: